piyushpatel2005/python-backend-exploration/README.md

 npm run deploy
 ```

+## Configurations

+### Sidebar

+The sidebar is generated using [starlight-sidebar-topics](https://starlight-sidebar-topics.netlify.app/docs/configuration/).
+You can change the order of items by passing `sidebar.order` in the frontmatter as shown in FastAPI pages.

 ## Adding New Lessons

 - Create new directory structure like `src/content/docs/fastapi` for new tutorials on a topic.